-If you don't itemize your deductions on your tax return, you won't be able to deduct any of the expenses you incur from owning vacant land.
+If you don't itemize your deductions on your tax return, you won't be able to deduct the property tax and interest expenses you incur from owning vacant land.
 In this event, you should elect to add these expenses to your land's cost basis.
 This will reduce any taxable profit you earn when you sell the property.

 To make this election you should add a statement like the following to your tax return:

-"For tax year _____, taxpayer hereby elects under Code Section 266 and IRS Regulations 1.266-1 to capitalize, rather than deduct, property taxes, mortgage interest, insurance expenses, and other miscellaneous carrying costs on the 111 First St. vacant lot."
+"For tax year _____, taxpayer hereby elects under Code Section 266 and IRS Regulations 1.266-1 to capitalize, rather than deduct, property taxes and mortgage interest on the 111 First St. vacant lot."